NinjaMaid/testi_pinja/README.md

 Here are typical gitHub commands:

-preconditions:: You have to have github aplicayion isntalled your computer !
+preconditions:: You have to have github aplication intalled your computer !

 if not ... get it from